weekplan/www/_pages/braindumps-how-to-reduce-stress-instantly/index.md

 ---
 layout: page
-title: "[4/6] Braindumps, or how to reduce stress instantly."
+title: Braindumps, or How To Reduce Stress Instantly.
-date: 2014-02-17 11:39
+date: 2014-02-17 00:00:00 +0000
 author: aymeric
 wordpress_id: 859
-navigation: True
+navigation: true
-permalink: /online-course-time-management/braindumps-how-to-reduce-stress-instantly/
+permalink: "/online-course-time-management/braindumps-how-to-reduce-stress-instantly/"
 class: post-template
 comments: true
 categories: []
 tags: []
+description: Learn to how to reduce stress instantly and plan effectively for your week.
+Use the best task planning app to buid a system you trust.
+keywords: Reduce Stress Instantly, Plan For Your Week, task planning app
+subtitle: ''
+cover: ''
 ---
 Today we will explore a concept made popular by the book "Getting Things Done": the brain dump.